AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Centrifuge columns dry for 2 minutes at 16000 rpm.

-- Move green RNA spin column into final RNA 1.5 mL tube ("ID RNA Date").
+- Move green RNA spin column into final RNA 1.5 mL tube ("ID RNA").

 - Add 40 µL of warmed DNA/RNA free water to spin column.
 Let columns sit for 5 minutes.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!
 Total elution volume = 80 µL

-- Aliquot 12 µL into PCR tubes for QC.
+- Aliquot 12 µL into one PCR tubes for QC.
 Store the rest of the RNA at -80°C.

 ### QC

-QC using Qubit, Nanodrop, Gel, and Tapestation
+QC using Qubit.

-#### Qubit & Nanodrop
+#### Qubit

-#### Gel

-#### Tapestation

 ### Prep for sending for sequencing